St. Albans Cathedral

 Transport & Parking

 I arrived in St Albans on the excellent Thameslink service from London.
 The railway station, St Albans City, is about a mile from the cathedral.
-This station is easy for wheelchair users to use and has friendly and helpful staff.
+This station is easy for wheelchair users to use and has mainly friendly and helpful staff, though the lady I spoke to via intercom when I was at the gateline was brusque and rude and needs to be thoroughly retrained in customer service.

 Access